vitelabs/vite-wiki/docs/api/vitejs/provider/provider.md

 Our network connection layer uses RPC protocol.
 This part is mainly about how to connect to gvite, you can use http, websocket or IPC to get into connect with gvite.

-HTTP / Websocket / IPC Each of those has already integrated methods and attributes as below
+HTTP / Websocket / IPC All of them have already integrated the following methods and attributes.
 :::

 ## Instance Properties